ingridoconnor/te-work/module-1/13_Inheritance_Abstract_Classes/student-exercise/java/README.md

 ### Step One: Implement the `Wall` class

 The `Wall` class can't be instantiated.
-It has two instance variables, `name` and `color`, that are readonly.
+It has two instance variables, `name` and `color`.
 Add a constructor that looks like this:

 ``` Java
 public Wall(String name, String color)